umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/README.md

 Payment providers are essential for your Umbraco Vendr installation when you want to give users and customers to option to pay for your products.

-While only the [Invoice](broken-reference) option comes with Umbraco Vendr out of the box, seven pre-built integrations for different providers are available for you to add to your site.
+The [Invoice](invoicing/README.md) option comes with Umbraco Vendr out of the box.
+Seven pre-built integrations for different providers are available for you to add additional payment options to your site.

 ## Available integrations